StaleFlow: Staleness-Aware Data Management for Mitigating Data Skewness in Fully Disaggregated RL Post-Training

 \mysubsubsection{Current solutions} To mitigate these issues, several rollout coordination techniques have been proposed, as summarized in Figure~\ref{fig:techniques}.

-(1) \textit{\textbf{Partial rollout trajectories~\cite{llama_rl, ulorl, areal, kimi_partial_rollout, roll_flash, asyncflow}.}} As noted in \S\ref{subsec:data_staleness}, training can proceed on trajectories collected from mixed historical model versions.
-Therefore, model synchronization can occur while rollout is still in progress.
+(1) \textit{\textbf{Partial rollout trajectories~\cite{llama_rl, ulorl, areal, kimi_partial_rollout, roll_flash, asyncflow}.}} First, model synchronization does not need to wait for the rollout to fully complete.
 As shown in Figure~\ref{fig:techniques}(a), we can interrupt an ongoing trajectory, synchronize the model, recompute the KV Cache (i.e., re‑prefill), and then resume generation.
 This allows the instance to promptly admit data from newer versions (e.g., trajectories~9 and~10), thereby alleviating \textit{within-instance} skewness.

 (2) \textit{\textbf{Redundant rollout trajectories~\cite{april, sorted_rl, roll_packer}.}} Another technique is to oversubscribe the number of trajectories.
 For example, in Figure~\ref{fig:techniques}(b), once the required number of trajectories (e.g., 8) have been generated, the remaining ones (e.g., trajectories~2 and~8) can be aborted.
 This naturally filters out long‑tail trajectories and mitigates \textit{within-instance} skewness.